NishantIyer/main3/pages/index.md

 **3 years in virtualizing complex containers and building-configuring VDI architectures, building cloud native solutions for everyday users, distributed ledger technologies, systems engineering - low level systems programming and backend development.**

-** Nishant is the founder of Portcom Services, HRCI and executive partner at Devisi Cloud - an avant-garde series startups fostering novel cloud ecosystem adoption.
+**Nishant is the founder of Portcom Services, HRCI and executive partner at Devisi Cloud - an avant-garde series startups fostering novel cloud ecosystem adoption.
 He is the first in the world to penetrate low bandwidth markets with his widely recognized and sought after remote computing architecture - Zenocom.
-He posseses multi-displinary proficiency in cloud, virtualization, systems enhineering, web development, general programming, transformer and deep learning models, remote computing, distributed systems and performance modelling.**
+He posseses multi-displinary proficiency in cloud, virtualization, systems engineering, web development, general programming, transformer and deep learning models, remote computing, distributed systems and performance modelling.**

 You may know more about him by visiting the following pages: